-The Hankuk University class created a WeChat App group chatroom in case any of us were ever absent.
-We used the chatroom to text each other about the material covered in class and the homework assignment.
+The class created a WeChat App group chats room in case any of us were ever absent we could text each other about the material covered in class and the homework assignment.
 Mostly, the chatroom was used by our teacher to remind us about our homework assignments.
-As part of the Universities extracurricular program, we were told we would go to a show called The Painters: HERO 페인터즈: 히어로.
+As part of the Universities extracurricular program, we were told that we would be going to a show called The Painters: HERO 페인터즈: 히어로.
 Before moving to South Korea I had actually seen a part of the show on the Korean variety program “We Got Married.”

 The highlight of the show was when the painters drew a picture of Michael Jackson while his songs played in the background.
 In total the four different painters drew a Light Scratching painting (the painter was shirtless, enough said), Action painting (4 different painters create 1 canvas), a “Sand” drawing, a sand portrait of Jackie Chan, and a speed drawing portrait of a beautiful tiger that literally leaps of the canvas.
 Next, there was a brief intermission in which the painters asked for audience participation.

-If you like this post continue reading about my travel adventures in Seoul, South Korea with similar posts on South Korea’s Top Attractions and Visiting Dongdaemun Design Plaza Seoul International Handmade Fair.
+If you want to continue reading about my travel adventures in Seoul, South Korea check out: